The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 Knowledge and understanding of the criminal justice system and the probation service are essential skills to have.
 Probation officers need to support the rehabilitation of offenders while at the same time protect the public.

-What are a Probation Officer responsibilities?
+What are a probation officers responsibilities?

-As a Probation officer, your responsibilities will vary and depend on whether you work in the private sector or the National Prosecution Service, NPS, - a statutory criminal justice service.
+As a probation officer, your responsibilities will vary and depend on whether you work in the private sector or the National Prosecution Service, NPS, - a statutory criminal justice service.

 Your primary role will be to protect the public and reduce crime.
 You need to collaborate effectively with other agencies in the criminal justice system, such as local authorities, police, health services, courts, substance misuse services, youth offending teams, and voluntary agencies.